 You’re on a tight budget

-Group travel will probably cost more than making your own travel plans.
+Group travel might cost a little more than making your own travel plans.
 Even with a travel agent taking their commission.
-But the extras you get (not to mention the time saving – how much is your time worth?!) need to be weighed up against your budget.
+But all the extras you get (not to mention the time saving – how much is your time worth?!) need to be weighed up against your budget.

 Independent travel planning hack!